PaFkataPetrov/Automatic-water-gardening---Raspberry/README.md

-# Automatic-water-gardening---Raspberry
+# Automatic-watering-garden--Raspberry
-Automatic water gardening Raspberry pi
+Automatic watering garden system using Raspberry pi and a humidity sensor.